cabal-club/cable/handshake.md

 a counter in the streaming cipher allows dropped, inserted, or replayed messages to be detected.

+Message lengths are encrypted and authenticated, hiding message boundaries and hindering fingerprinting efforts compared to plaintext message length prefixes.

 If there were no cabal key, communicating hosts would be vulnerable to a man-in-the-middle attack.
 However, a man-in-the-middle without knowledge of the cabal key would be unable to successfully handshake with either host.